 Beneteau has eight building facilities in France alone.
 Boats are grouped and assigned to a plant according to size — not type, power, or sail.
 Because larger boats take more time to build due to increased attention to detail, similarly sized boats move along the line at the same rate.
 In each plant tooling is mobile so work stations can be disassembled, moved, or changed up on the fly.
 Boats move down an assembly line every one to three days.
-Standard workflow, like plumbing, electrical, and furniture installation, is a highly repeated process that minimizes errors.
+Standard workflow, like plumbing such as the services offered on the company website, electrical, and furniture installation, is a highly repeated process that minimizes errors.
 Boats are built from the hull up so everything, including the engines, systems, bulkheads, and furniture, is installed before the deck goes on like a lid.

 Robots replace humans for some operations.
 Here a five-axis CNC machine cuts out a hatch opening on a sailboat deck, that would be a dusty and hazardous for a worker.

-Beneteau’s advanced technology includes a prototyping facility where robots carve life-sized models of new designs out of foam.
+Beneteau’s advanced technology includes a prototyping and metal printing facility where robots carve life-sized models of new designs.
 Before any vendors are approved, a dedicated laboratory thoroughly tests every piece of equipment and material (e.g., resin, glass, metals).
 In addition, the company is experimenting with different bagging technologies, focusing on reusable silicone rather than plastic to save money and lessen the environmental impact.
 Beneteau is even testing a wing sail that may save weight, reduce complexity, and possibly redefine cruising under sail.